Conventional Loan Appraisal: What Fails

 Difference Between FHA and Conventional Appraisal

 FHA appraisers have specific training and certification requirements that differ from conventional appraisers.
 The difference between an FHA appraisal and a conventional appraisal comes down to risk tolerance and property standards.
-FHA loans require appraisers to check for lead paint, ensure adequate egress, and verify that properties meet minimum property standards.
+FHA loans require appraisers to examine for lead paint, ensure adequate egress, and verify that properties meet minimum property standards.
 Conventional appraisals allow for more flexibility in property condition as long as the value supports the loan amount.

 Can a Conventional Appraisal Be Converted to an FHA Appraisal?

 Can a conventional appraisal be converted to an FHA appraisal?
 No, conventional appraisals cannot be converted to FHA appraisals.
 If a borrower switches from a conventional loan to an FHA loan, a new appraisal conducted by an FHA-certified appraiser is required.
-This is because FHA appraisals must meet specific federal standards and include safety inspections that conventional appraisals do not require.
+This is because FHA appraisals have to meet specific federal standards and include safety inspections that conventional appraisals do not require.

 The same property may appraise differently under FHA standards because the appraisal focuses on different criteria.
-An FHA appraiser will evaluate the property's safety, structural integrity, and compliance with FHA minimum property standards, which are stricter than conventional requirements.
+An FHA appraiser will evaluate the property's safety, building integrity, and compliance with FHA minimum property standards, which are stricter than conventional requirements.

 Can a Conventional Appraisal Be Transferred to Another Lender?

 Can a conventional appraisal be transferred to another lender?
 Generally, yes, conventional appraisals can be transferred between lenders if the appraisal is recent and meets the new lender's requirements.
-However, some lenders prefer to order their own appraisals to ensure they meet specific guidelines or to verify the appraiser's credentials.
+However, some lenders prefer to order their own appraisals to ensure they satisfy specific guidelines or to verify the appraiser's credentials.

 Transferring an appraisal can save time and money, avoiding duplicate appraisal fees.
-However, the new lender must agree to accept the appraisal, and they have the right to order a new one if they question the original appraisal's accuracy or if the property has changed since the appraisal was completed.
+However, the new lender must agree to accept the appraisal, and they have the right to order a new one if they question the first appraisal's accuracy or if the property has changed since the appraisal was completed.

 How to Address Low Appraisal Issues

-• Challenge the appraisal with new comparable sales data
+- Challenge the appraisal with new comparable sales data

-• Request an appraisal appeal or reconsideration from the lender
+- Request an appraisal appeal or reconsideration from the lender

-• Document recent home improvements and upgrades
+- Document recent home improvements and upgrades

-• Negotiate a price reduction with the seller
+- Negotiate a price reduction with the seller

-• Increase your down payment to cover the appraisal gap
+- Increase your down payment to cover the appraisal gap

 Tips to Prepare for a Successful Conventional Loan Appraisal

-• Clean and declutter all rooms and exterior areas
+- Clean and declutter all rooms and exterior areas

-• Make minor repairs that are visible to appraisers
+- Make minor repairs that are visible to appraisers

-• Trim bushes and maintain landscaping
+- Trim bushes and maintain landscaping

-• Fix broken windows, doors, or visible damage
+- Fix broken windows, doors, or visible damage

-• Provide documentation of recent upgrades
+- Provide documentation of recent upgrades

 The Role of Home Inspections in Conventional Loan Appraisals

-Inspections also mitigate risks by addressing safety hazards that could derail financing.
+Inspections also reduce risks by addressing safety hazards that could derail financing.
 They enhance negotiation power by providing buyers with leverage in price discussions and by aligning expectations with the property's true condition.
 Integrating inspection results guarantees a smoother appraisal process, protecting both buyers and lenders.
 For more on what home inspectors look for, see our guide on home inspection requirements for conventional loans.

 Frequently Asked Questions About Conventional Loan Appraisals